-Onboarding of Experts
+Onboarding of Members and Managers

 In the first step, you have already created a profile catalog for your organization and defined custom attributes.
 Now you can invite your employees, freelancers and other experts to your iCombine Workspace in just a few steps.
 The goal is to make all competencies, experiences, interests and weekly working hours of each expert visible in a structured way.
 On this basis, you can optimally plan your projects and teams in the future.
-In addition, you will learn how to edit the profiles of your experts as an admin, assign admin rights to others, and delete users from your workspace.
+In addition, you will learn how to edit the profiles of your experts as an admin, assign admin rights or manager permissions to others, and delete users from your workspace.

 - 1. Invite your Experts

 - 3. Edit Competency Profiles of your Experts or Placeholders

 - 4. Appointment of Admins

 - 6. Removal of Users

 Log-in now via https://my.icombine.net.
 In case you have not registered yet, please use the specific join-link we sent to you in advance.

 As admin, click on People.
 In the future, you will get an overview of all experts in your organization right here.
 In the Timeline, you can see the availability of all experts.

 You can copy the link listed there and send it to your experts, for example by email or via any other communication tool.
 Everyone using this link does not have admin rights in your organization.
 You can, however, grant admin rights once the person has logged in.